rlannon/csin/README.md

 ### Installation / Build

-Note that this project requires at least C++ 14.
-Else, certain STL features will fail -- specifically, `std::unordered_map` cannot be used with enumerated types because no hash function is given by the C++11 STL.
-If you absolutely have to compile with C++11, you will need to provide these hash functions.
+Note that this project requires compilers for C++17 and C99.

 ### The SRE